dgoldman30/VolumeControlArduino/README.md

 3. Computer Running Windows
 4. LED Lights
 # Future Implementations
-1. Currently, the joystick only controls volume with the y axis and toggles muting audio input and output with a select analog input.
-In the future x axis will control microphone input.
+1. Custom Macros using external buttons
-2. Custom Macros using external buttons
+2. GUI
-3. GUI
+3. LCD to show computer volume and microphone input level.
 # Notes
 * In the future, wiring diagrams and .STL files will be provided, so others can replicate the project.
 I also intend on providing photos of the finished product when smaller microcontrollers arrive.